stippi/WonderBrush-v3/README.md

  * Global resources.
 Objects in WonderBrush 3 can share esources, such as colors or vector paths.
 Manipulating the shared resources will affect all objects which use them at the same time.

+Some of the more recent work has been to provide the capability to load WonderBrush v2 documents.
+This is incomplete in that WonderBrush v3 does not include all the features of v2, and it will also reveal some current shortcommings of the new code.
+The most important one is that no caching exists and some operations are not yet optimized enough.
+The effect is that loading some documents will appear to lock up the new WonderBrush, and once it finally renders something, actually manipulating the document will prove hopeless.

+## What's included

+This code also contains an incomplete (and currently broken) port to Qt.
+The Qt port could be fixed by providing platform delegate code to the new tool UI which has been written since the Qt port was last compiled.

+Also included is some code which is currently not used and not compiled.
+For example the ALM layout code.
+The plan was to allow optional layouts to be used in documents, which will place objects within a layout (instead of at absolute global positions).

+There might be more code included which is currently not used.